This site uses cookies to offer you a better browsing experience. Read about how we use cookies.

 Earth is our home and the third planet from the Sun, with a mean distance of about 150 million kilometres.
 This distance is such that the average surface temperature is above the freezing point of water (0°C) and liquid water can exist freely.
 This has played a fundamental role in the development of life on our planet, unlike on Venus and Mars, whose surface temperatures are either much warmer or much colder.
 The shape of the Earth is very close to a sphere.
 Because of its slow rotation — once every 24 h — the distortions are small, the difference between the equatorial radius (6,378 km) and the polar radius (6,357 km) being only 21 km.
 Earth only has one natural satellite, the Moon, which is thought to have played a major role in stabilising the axis of rotation of the Earth.
 Once again, this may have been a favourable element in the emergence of life.

 Earth has a relatively thin atmosphere extending to less than 200 km altitude.
 Dry air is mainly composed of nitrogen (N2: 78.08%), oxygen (O2: 20.95%), and argon (Ar: 0.93%).
 The remaining 0.04% is a mixture of “trace” gases, mostly carbon dioxide (CO2), but also rare gases such as neon (Ne), helium (He), and krypton (Kr).
 On average, water vapour (H2O) accounts for 0.25% of the mass of the atmosphere, but its concentration varies a lot depending on the local temperature: it can be anywhere between 0.01% and 5%.
-When lifted to the upper parts of the atmosphere (above 3000 m on average), water vapour condenses to form clouds of very diverse densities and shapes (represented by clumps of cotton on the tactile image); some of these clouds can develop into powerful hurricanes over the oceans (represented by curled wire and cotton on the tactile image).
+When lifted to the upper parts of the atmosphere (above 3000 m on average), water vapour condenses to form clouds of very diverse densities and shapes (represented by clumps of cotton on the tactile image - point 4); some of these clouds can develop into powerful hurricanes over the oceans (represented by curled wire and cotton on the tactile image - point 5).
 Earth’s climate has recently begun undergoing an unprecedentedly fast warming phase due to the action of “greenhouse gases”, such as carbon dioxide and methane, that humans have been releasing in large quantities since the beginning of the industrial era.
 These gases tend to trap infrared radiation from the Earth's surface, causing the Earth's surface to heat up; we call this phenomenon the "greenhouse effect."

 Print two copies of the 'Earth Mold PDF.'